pdjames/qml/README.txt

     make test
     make install

+For the first time, please run ./configure with option --build-blas --build-lapack.
 To install a precompiled binary, copy qml.q into the same directory as q.k, and copy qml.dll or qml.so into the same directory as q.exe or q.
 Then run test.q.